tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 <img src="/images/vim-golang-ide/vim-fugitive.png" style='height: 50%; width: 50%; object-fit: contain'/>
 </center>

-[Tim Pope](http://twitter.com/tpope) is *the* vim plugin guide.
+[Tim Pope](http://twitter.com/tpope) is *the* vim plugin guy.
 He's the original creator of the most popular third-party package management, Pathogen, as well as the author of many of the top `vim` plugins.

 Anyway, Tim says about his work : "*fugitive.vim: A Git wrapper so awesome, it should be illegal*".
 And he's mostly right.